Landscaping Committee

 MBA Tree Care Contract

-MBA has had a tree care contract with Coastal Plant Care.
-Licensed Arborist Jeremy Hager took a close look at all trees on MBA property on the beachside, those under MBA care along the fence line on the east side of Coastal Highway and in the median, and also those along Beach Plum Road (in addition to a very few along the commercial stretch of Short Road).
+MBA had a tree care contract with Coastal Plant Care.
+In 2023, licensed Arborist Jeremy Hager took a close look at all trees on MBA property on the beachside, those under MBA care along the fence line on the east side of Coastal Highway and in the median, and also those along Beach Plum Road (in addition to a very few along the commercial stretch of Short Road).
 His report covered just over 100 trees or clusters of similar trees, and recommended several for removal, several for significant trimming, and most for Integrated Pest Management.
 The Landscaping Committee toured the community after receiving the report, and agreed with many of the recommendations, subsequently removing several dead and unhealthy trees from the community.
 The rest of the trees were treated by Coastal Plant care.
-We intend to continue this work with signing of a new contract in the 2024-5 offseason.
+Further tree care will be handled under our regular landscaping contract, currently with Chester River Landscaping.

 Chester River Landscaping Contract